 Property insurance usually covers physical damage to your building that's caused by vandalism, theft, fire, and storms.
 It covers the contents of your building, which can include furniture, inventory, and equipment (like computers and other electronics), as well as personal property.

 Most insurance companies exclude damage caused by acts of war, nuclear hazards or dumping, earthquakes, and flooding.
 If your business is in a flood zone, you may want to consider a separate insurance policy.
+Colorado businesses may also want to consider coverage for earthquakes.
+Though major earthquakes are rarely reported in Colorado, small ones frequently happen.

 Business Owners’ Policy

 A business owners' policy (BOP) is a bundle of common insurance coverages that are usually offered to small businesses at a discounted rate.
 A BOP generally includes general liability insurance, commercial property insurance, and business interruption insurance.
+It can be a great way to lower insurance costs while still getting comprehensive business insurance.

 Cyber Liability Insurance